nate0m/www/content/post/soldering-fan.md

 ![final-ish assembly](/img/post/soldering-fan/4.png)

 Anyway this build was really fun to do and use a lot of different skills: soldering, modeling, and assembly.
 Thanks to all the designs on Printables that inspired me.
 Here is the [collection of models](https://www.printables.com/@nathanmilton_2933646/collections/2435517) that inspired me.

+Edit 6/20/25
+I ended up doing a lot of extra prototyping to make something that I was comfortable uploading to Printables.
+The main issue I had to fix was with the usb-c power supply that I was using was unreliable and would just randomly cut out so I switched to this one (set to 12V) (that parts list has been updated with this one as well) and haven’t had any problems.
+A couple of small things that took a lot of adjustment to get right was the usb-c port and the hole for the notch of the pwm dial.
+I would think that I was done only to try a different usb-c cord and realize I needed to make the hole bigger.
+Like I mentioned earlier I added a hole on the side for a ¼-20” threaded insert and made the fan compartment larger to accommodate most any 120mm fan or a Noctua 120mm with the rubber still on the corners as well as holes for fan screws on the front.
+With all these changes I am ready to upload this model to printables and hope to see someone make it!